Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-jbpsoJMv5SU.md

 ### Transcript

-> tesla coil for short range wireless power i don't think, i think we've thought about wireless power and i don't think we figured out a good way to use that to make it make sense so to speak, we didn't get much bang for the buck so to speak
+> tesla coil for short range wireless power I don't think, I think we've thought about wireless power and I don't think we figured out a good way to use that to make it make sense so to speak, we didn't get much bang for the buck so to speak